burst-digital/burst-next-app/README.md

 We have already set up a Theme Provider from Styled Components and a default theme in `./style-guide/default`

+### SEO

+We have a standard SEO block, that can be included in every page `<Metatags />`.
+This has a default initial value that comes from `./constants/default-metatags.ts`.
+Please update this to make sure pages have a correct default state.
+The Metatags component is used to override these values per page.
+Warning: We use different instances of <Head>, which give some problems when changing the level of nesting of <Head>.

 ### Misc

 Change the values in `./public/default/site.webmanifest`